Video Games: Smashing the Bad Rap and Showing the Benefits

 Treatment of amblyopia (lazy eye) – Amblyopia is a condition that can develop in childhood where one eye becomes ‘lazy’ and potentially non-functional.
 Experiments were conducted where kids and adults with this condition were asked to play video games.
 They all showed excellent improvement in the impaired eye and for many function was improved immensely or completely restored.

 Treatment of dyslexia – Dyslexia can be very frustrating for kids.
-It has been shown that kids who played video games regularly, showed improvement in test scores and reading ability.
+It has been shown that kids who played video games regularly, showed improvement in test scores and reading ability says this website.
 Some say that video games may be a better treatment approach than existing dyslexia-aimed programs.

 Better spatial awareness and attention – Video games has been found to improve the ability to locate objects quickly even with distractions.
 This is often part of the objective of a game and it helps to improve spatial attention.
 Good spatial attention leads to good drivers.